boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 > **NOTE:**  Before adding the Grid widget to the design layout, make sure to **create the data source**.
 You can refer to this [section](/working-with-data-sources/creating-a-new-data-source/) to learn how to create a new data source.

 To construct a grid, a minimum requirement of one column is needed.
 You can visualize both measure, calculated measure, and dimension column data in the grid control.
-You can also add a column that is hidden from the view by adding the column to the hidden columns section.
-The data of these columns will be hidden from the view but can be used for filtering other widgets in the dashboard.
+You can also add a column that is hidden from view by adding the column to the hidden columns section.
+The data of these columns will be hidden from view but can be used for filtering other widgets in the dashboard.

 The following steps explains data configuration of grid:

 ### Step 1: Creating a grid widget

 1. Drag and drop the Grid control icon from the toolbox into the design panel.
-You can find control by searching in the toolbox.
+You can find the control by searching in the toolbox.

 ![Adding grid](/static/assets/visualizing-data/visualization-widgets/images/grid/adding-grid.png)